 It’s also an opportunity to thank people so celebrate these wins!
 Your people are going to be facing new challenges in a new context, so gratitude and recognition can go a long way towards keeping up morale.

 Another part of keeping your people engaged and motivated during a crisis is keeping them in the know.
 Update regularly with facts and give people clear direction on what is required from them.
 Try to develop a drumbeat so that people know when they should expect information.
 At Lane4, for example, we send around an update shortly after the government’s press conference each day.

 In a crisis, trust is more important than ever.
 You need to reassure people that you have their interests at heart.
 This includes your customers as well, not just your employees

 It’s inevitable that you will make mistakes over the coming weeks (perhaps you’ve already made some) because you are trying to make decisions based on rapidly changing information.
-People will get upset and you may be the focus of that upset, but if people trust your intent, they will be forgiving of you as a leader.
+Building trust is vital; people will get upset and you may be the focus of that upset, but if people trust your intent, they will be forgiving of you as a leader.
 They know that it’s never going to be a smooth curve, so all you can do is update plans based on information as it becomes available.

 Support networks are also relevant for managing stress – what support do you have in place for yourself as well as for others?

 I remember when I first started out, I didn’t really understand the benefits of teams and support networks because I had always had to rely on my own performance as a swimmer.
 But once you’re in business you quickly realise that it has to be collegiate, that there has to be some give and take.